What is Ransomware? | Costs are High | Prevention | Recovery | Resources | History

 The use of the company network and Internet should be restricted to company business.

+If you have a home office, don't allow people to use your computer unsupervised.
 Because this office is in your home, other family members and visitors may not respect the need for security like they would in a regular office.

 Other than prevention, reliable backups are one of your best defenses in case something goes wrong, including ransomware attacks.